Correlation Testing for Affine Invariant Properties on $\mathbb{F}_p^n$ in the High Error Regime: Systems of linear forms

 So, a sufficient condition for $A$ to be pseudorandom with regards to $\mathcal{L}$ is that $t_{\{L_i: i \in S\}}(f) \approx 0$ for all nonempty subsets $S \subseteq [m]$.
 Green and Tao~\cite{GreenTaoLinear} showed that a sufficient condition for this to occur is that $\|f\|_{U^{s+1}}$ is small enough, where $s$ is the {\em Cauchy-Schwarz complexity} of the system of linear forms.

-\begin{definition}[Cauchy-Schwarz complexity] Let $\mathcal{L}=\{L_1,\ldots,L_m\}$ be a system of linear forms.
+\begin{definition}[Cauchy-Schwarz complexity~\cite{GreenTaoLinear}] Let $\mathcal{L}=\{L_1,\ldots,L_m\}$ be a system of linear forms.
 The {\em Cauchy-Schwarz complexity} of $\mathcal{L}$ is the minimal $s$ such that the following holds.
-For every $1 \le i \le m$, we can partition $\{L_j\}_{j \in [m] \setminus \{i\}}$ into $s+1$ subsets, such that $L_i$ does not belong to the linear span of each such subset. \end{definition} The reason for the term {\em Cauchy-Schwarz complexity} is the following lemma due to Green and Tao~\cite{GreenTaoLinear} whose proof is based on a clever iterative application of the Cauchy-Schwarz inequality. \begin{lemma}[\cite{GreenTaoLinear}] Let $f_1,\ldots,f_m:\F_p \to \D$.
-Let $\mathcal{L}=\{L_1,\ldots,L_m\}$ be a system of $m$ linear forms in $k$ variables of Cauchy-Schwarz complexity $s$.
-Then
+For every $1 \le i \le m$, we can partition $\{L_j\}_{j \in [m] \setminus \{i\}}$ into $s+1$ subsets, such that $L_i$ does not belong to the linear span of any of the subsets. \end{definition} The reason for the term {\em Cauchy-Schwarz complexity} is the following lemma due to Green and Tao~\cite{GreenTaoLinear} whose proof is based on a clever iterative application of the Cauchy-Schwarz inequality.